 Many people starting the process naturally have questions: Is this really necessary?
 Can it be avoided?
 Who can petition?
 Can it be revoked, limited, or expanded as needed?
 What are my rights and responsibilities if I am nominated to fill the role of guardian or conservator?
 These are some examples of the most common questions.
 By asking questions and addressing these concerns with an experienced Arizona attorney, families and loved ones show care and love for the person whom guardianship and/or conservatorship is sought and may avoid problems later.
 And, an experienced attorney can guide you through the process and may be able to avoid disruptive, stressful and time-consuming issues.

-We regularly handle uncontested guardianship and/or conservatorship matters on a flat fee basis, where we receive a fixed amount (usually no more than $3,500, plus costs) to prepare and file the necessary paperwork to request the appointment and to attend the initial hearing.
-If the matter becomes contested or other issues arise, we would then typically charge hourly fees based on the time worked on your matter.
+We offer a transparent fee structure tailored to the complexities of your case.
+We regularly handle uncontested guardianship and/or conservatorship matters on a flat fee basis, where we receive a fixed amount (usually ranging from $2,500-$5,000, plus costs) to prepare and file the necessary paperwork to request the appointment and to attend the initial hearing.

 What is an Adult Guardianship in Arizona?